 There are some basic rules which you follow:

-- Are they an FSB registered company – remember you can only deal with an entity that is an FSB registered company.
+- Are they an FSCA registered company? – remember you can only deal with an entity that is an FSCA registered company.
 This is easily checked as they must state on their website and other marketing material that they are registered.
 Avoid all companies that are not able to provide you with their registration.

 - Who handles your money – money transfer companies should not handle the money you are looking to transfer.
 In laymans terms ask who you transfer your money to – it should be to a client account at the authorised dealer.